circonus/irondb-docs/api/delete-full.md

 # Deleting All Data for a Metric or a Set of Metrics

 This API call is for deleting all of the data from an IRONdb node for a specific metric or for a set of metrics (when wildcards or a tag query are specified).
-It will remove data for the matching metric(s) throughout all timestamps that have been provided by the user, no matter what the data type.
+It will remove data for the matching metric(s) throughout all timestamps and all rollups that have been provided by the user, no matter what the data type.
 In addition, it will remove all record of the metric name(s) with their tags and metadata.
 This call is intended for removing misnamed/experimental metrics or old metrics which are obsolete and can be safely removed.

 When used for deletion of a single metric, this call will return an empty array on success.
 If there is an error, it will return a JSON object with the error.

 When used with wildcards or a tag query, this call always returns a JSON object which describes the matching metrics and the actions taken or errors received on the deletion.
+A list of the possible result statuses for each metric and what they mean can be found [here](/data-deletion-statuses.md).
 For safety, explicit confirmation is required in the headers to actually force the data deletion.

 **It is highly recommended to perform the deletion API call without confirmation as a first step, in order to review what would actually be deleted (and hopefully avoid accidentally deleting more data than intended).**